As an Amazon Associate, I earn from qualifying purchases.

 three jars of canned stewed tomatoes with herbs

-Canning crushed tomatoes is a recipe that can be pressure canned or done via water bath canning.
+Follow this step-by-step tutorial to learn how simple canning stewed tomatoes can be.
+A key ingredient for so many comfort foods, canned crushed tomatoes is an easy recipe that can be pressure canned or done via water bath canning.

 Ingredients